-NOTICE IS HEREBY GIVEN that the virtual annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 2:00 PM (Eastern Daylight Time) on June 22, 2020, for the following purposes:
+NOTICE IS HEREBY GIVEN that the virtual annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 3:30 PM (Eastern Daylight Time) on May 12, 2021, for the following purposes:

-- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2019 and the independent auditor's report thereon; - 2.
+- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2020 and the independent auditor's report thereon; - 2.
 To elect the Corporation's directors for the ensuing year; - 3.
-To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2020 and to authorize the directors to fix their remuneration; - 4.
-To approve the unallocated options and amendments to the Stock Option Plan; - 5.
-To approve amendments to the Employee Share Purchase Plan; - 6.
-To approve amendments to the Restricted Share Unit Plan; - 7.
-To approve the continuation of the Amended and Restated Shareholder Rights Plan, as more fully described in Schedule A of the Circular; - 8.
-To consider and, if deemed advisable, adopt an advisory resolution accepting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 9.
+To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2021 and to authorize the directors to fix its remuneration; - 4.
+To consider, and if deemed advisable, adopt an ordinary resolution to approve the unallocated rights and entitlements under the Employee Share Purchase Plan, as more fully described in the accompanying management information circular; - 5.
+To consider, and if deemed advisable, adopt an ordinary resolution to approve amendments to the Restricted Share Unit Plan and approve the unallocated rights and entitlements under the plan, as more fully described in the accompanying management information circular; - 6.
+To consider and, if deemed advisable, adopt an advisory resolution supporting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 7.
 To transact such other business as may properly be brought before the Meeting or at any adjournment thereof.

-Dated at Montréal, Québec, Canada this 8th day of May, 2020.
+Dated at Montréal, Québec, Canada this 29th day of March, 2021.